 You can also make roasted cauliflower steaks oven-roasted, using a baking sheet for 30 minutes at 400 ºF (204 ºC), turning them halfway.
 Though, I find that for this recipe, it is more convenient to grill cauliflower for two reasons:

 Kosher salt and Black Pepper: use small amounts, or you could make a meal taste overly salted.

 - You need to flip the cauliflowers after 10 minutes.

-- The cooking time is only 20 minutes, so preheating the oven, then opening it, flipping, using parchment paper, and opening it back, seems like a lot of hassle for me; in reality, we are speaking about a straightforward recipe, so I prefer to keep it that way.
+- Grilled cauliflower steaks only take 20 minutes, vs 30 minutes, if oven roasted.
+So preheating the oven, then opening it, flipping, using parchment paper, and opening it back, seems like a lot of hassle for me; in reality, we are speaking about a straightforward recipe, so I prefer to keep it that way.
 NOT a baking sheet to clean, only a grill.

 Tip: look for our Spiced Roasted Cauliflower recipe, with a fantastic tahini-based seasoning that will have every person at the dinner table asking for the recipe.

 Cauliflower steaks are good to add to a tasty side dish and serve dinner with them as well.
 What is the easiest way to make cauliflower meat with cauliflower?

 In addition to adding your favorite vegan sauce, or a sprinkle of homemade vegan parmesan cheese, some serving suggestions you can enjoy with your cauliflower steak are brown rice or steamed Jasmin rice.